-The examination measures knowledge and understanding of material and skills typically taught in an undergraduate course that serves as the final algebra course for liberal arts students who do not need calculus, or as a preparatory course for students who will need to go on to take more advanced mathematics courses.
+The UExcel Precalculus Algebra examination measures knowledge and understanding of material and skills typically taught in a one-semester, three-credit, lower-level undergraduate course that serves as the final algebra course for liberal arts students who do not need calculus, or as a preparatory course for students who will need to go on to take more advanced mathematics courses.
 The content of the examination reflects comprehension of college-level algebra skills and concepts.
-It measures knowledge and understanding of the following major themes: solving a variety of equations and inequalities; graphing, analyzing and applying transcendental and algebraic functions; and operations with functions.
+It measures knowledge and understanding of the following major themes: solving a variety of equations and inequalities; graphing, analyzing and applying transcendental and algebraic functions; and operations and functions.
 (Multiple-choice examination)

 Prepare for the Exam

 Visit our bookstore to purchase the recommended resources for this exam:

 The content guide outlines what you need to learn for each exam and includes a list of recommended textbooks, links to online learning resources, and sample exam questions:

 A practice exam is available for $35: To register for a practice exam, visit www.excelsior.edu and log into your MyExcelsior account.
 You must be registered for the corresponding credit-bearing exam first before you can register for the practice exam.